ayannahbryant/my-first-repository/README.md

 #Learning Git

-I love working with git
+I love working with git.
+Making changes to confirm.

 Adding more information to the README.md file.